ionlyseespots/sawss/README.md

 Sawss is an extension of CSS3, adding contextual rules, variables, mixins, selector inheritance, and more.

-### Edit source files locally
+### Edit /dist files locally

-> I need to update the next version before the below will work.
-I am leap frogging!

-You'll want to fork/clone the Sawss repo first and install all the dependencies.
+You'll want to clone the Sawss repo first and install all the dependencies.
 You can do this using the following commands:

-You will need `bower` and `npm`

-* bower install sawss
-* npm install -g grunt-cli bower
+* npm install -g grunt-cli
-* npm install grunt-postcss --save-dev
+* npm install grunt --save-dev
+* npm install
 * npm install grunt-postcss autoprefixer-core csswring

-Run a `less` watch to compile the `sawss.css` file
+Add a `less` file watcher

-Then just run `grunt build` and the `/dist` files will be generated from the compiled `sawss.css` file.
+Then just run `grunt build` and the `/dist` files will be generated from the compiled `/less/sawss.css` file.

-> There may be a better way to npm, grunt, bower; if I missed anything or if you have issues let me know.
+> If I missed anything or if you have issues let me know.
 This works for my current Frankenstein.

 Rx,